finos/morphir/developers-guide/files/Working-With-Results-in-Elm.md

 # Working With Results in Elm - With Morphir Examples
-This post explains the Result type in the Elm Programming Language and use cases is Morphir.
+This post explains the Result type in the Elm Programming Language and use cases in Morphir.

 ##Content
 1. [Overview of the Result Type](#) <br>